MQT Acupuncture and Bodywork

 Since my return to Marquette, MI, I have been involved in the creation of Trailhead Holistic Health Collective, a singular location that brings together specialists in the field of Holistic Medicine.
 Together we have been able to address some of the most complex and challenging presentations, and strive to provide the best possible outcomes to each and every person that finds their way to us.

 In addition to my experience as a clinician, I have a passion for all outdoor activities that stem from my youth growing up in the Upper Peninsula.
-I am an avid world traveler, who enjoys cooking, home renovation, hiking, fishing, cycling, as well as gardening, and home brewing.
+I am an avid world traveler, who enjoys cooking, home renovation, hiking, skiing, cycling, as well as gardening, and home brewing.

 Headaches/ Neck Pain

 Back Pain/ Sciatica

 Leg/ Ankle/ Foot Pain

 Palliative/ Drug Free Alternative

 Sports acupuncture was developed with an understanding of neurology and the functions of muscles.
 The first step to treatment with acupuncture is an assessment of which muscles may be contributing to the condition.
 Once this is defined, we are able to find the points in which nerves meet those muscles, known as motor points.
 When an acupuncture needle is used on a motor point, it causes a twitch response and releases tight contracted bands of muscle - like hitting a reset button on the muscle.
 This results in often immediate pain relief and improved muscle strength.